justausercoding/cs-projects/README.md

   - using iteration
   - using recursion
 - Build a function that takes in an array and returns a sorted array, using a recursive **merge sort methodology**.
-- Create a LinkedList class which represents the full linked list and also a Node class, that contains a value property and a linkt to the next Node.
+- Create a LinkedList class which represents the full **linked list** and also a Node class, that contains a value property and a link to the next Node.